Enfamil Necrotizing Enterocolitis Causation: Does Enfamil Cause NEC?

 References

-1. FDA FAERS Enfamil Reports
+1. FDA FAERS Enfamil Adverse Events

-2. Preterm Pig Study on Formula Feeding
+2. PubMed Study on Formula Feeding and Gut Microbiota in Preterm Pigs

-4. Human Milk vs Formula Fortification Study
+4. PubMed Study on Human Milk vs Formula and NEC

 Request a Free Case Review